 Setting a fair but significant minimum order qualifying value for orders to qualify for free shipping can encourage shoppers to spend more so they buy enough products to unlock the free shipping incentive.

 This keeps your stock moving and raises overall revenue for your shop.

 They key to this method is you want your buyers asking themselves, “How can I get free shipping?”

-As the video above points out, offering shoppers a reason to increase the volume of their orders - free shipping in this case - goes a long way to make the customer happy and improve your business at the same time.
+As the video above points out, offering shoppers a reason to increase the volume of their orders goes a long way to make the customer happy and improve your business at the same time.

-Do some due diligence by typing in “free shipping + your product” in google to discover which competitor offers free shipping on qualified orders.
+Do some due diligence by typing in “free shipping and returns + your product” in google to discover which competitor offers it on qualified orders.

 The sudden introduction of shipping charges is the No.1 cause of shopping cart abandonment.